konrad-jamrozik/game/web/README.md

 This project is to be developed using VS Code.
 The workspace file is [`../game.code_workspace`].

 > [!NOTE]
-> The VS Code workspace file also encompassed the sources of the backend to enable you to do global edits and view
+> The VS Code workspace file also encompasses the sources of the backend to enable you to do global edits and view
 > both frontend and backend together.
 However, to edit backend code, consult [`../src/README.md`].

 ## Build & Deploy